 2. Diffuse the combo of oils in an oil diffuser.
 We’ve mentioned oil diffusers before and here’s a couple of ideas for you.

 This is the exact diffuser that we use and it has been more than worth the investment.
-Amazon has the best price on them and you can see this one and many others on Amazon HERE.
+You can get a really good quality one here and you can get a free on if you buy the essential oils starter kit.

 An oil warmer is an affordable way to go and you can get them for a really good price on Amazon HERE.